 This recipe was submitted to us by Cathy in Texas, who likes to make her own homemade recipes for pancakes.
-Since these pancakes are denser and heartier than your traditional fluffy hot cakes, Cathy likes to use them as the “bread” for one of her favorite treats: a sandwich made with pecan butter or almond butter and Peach Pecan Jam.
+Since these pancakes are denser and heartier than your traditional fluffy hot cakes, Cathy likes to use them as the “bread” for one of her favorite treats: a sandwich made with pecan butter or almond butter and fresh local jam.
 Yum!!
 What a great idea!

 - 1/2 Cup Pamela’s Baking & Pancake Mix